1. Cancer Epigenetics

 My primary research interests lie within the field of cancer epigenetics.

 Much of my recent work has focussed on epigenetic changes in chronic lymphocytic leukaemia (CLL).
-My work has examined how the epigenome alters during the progression of the disease and in response to chemotherapy, and how this can impact upon patient outcomes.
+My work has examined how the epigenome alters during the progression of the disease and in response to chemotherapy, and how this can impact upon patient outcomes (Barrow et al, British Journal of Cancer, in press).

 I have a keen interest in retrotransposons; mobile elements within the genome that too often are ignored in cancer research.
 I have demonstrated stark loss of DNA methylation at LINE_1 and Alu elements that is associated with their evolutionary origins (Barrow et al, Haematologica, in press).